cpjobling/eg-247-textbook/filter_design/digital_filters.md

 (u72:matlab_fd_tools)=
 ## MATLAB Functions for direct digital filter design

-MATLAB provides us with a suite of functions that we need to design gigital filters using analogue prototypes.
+MATLAB provides us with a suite of functions that we need to design digital filters using analogue prototypes.
 These are listed below.

 - `N` = order of the filter